-- giving a true and fair view of the Company's financial position as at 30 June 2019 and of its performance for the year ended on that date; and - ii. complying with Australian Accounting Standards and Div 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- i. giving a true and fair view of the Company's financial position as at 30 June 2023 of its performance for the year ended on that date; and - complying with Australian Accounting Standards and Div 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.